taihelsel/NodeArduinoController/README.md

 #  Project Overview
 ### Problem:
 My ancient AC unit is not very smart.
 It gets way too cold at night and way too hot in the morning.
-Another issue is, I don't want the AC running if I'm not home.
+Another issue is I don't want the AC running if I'm not home.
 With the current setup, I'm not able to remotely access the ac or set schedules.
 Lastly..
 I'm always losing the remote.
 ### Solution:
 By connecting a **microcontroller** like an **arduino** to an IR blaster, I can effectively turn my inefficient ac into a smart device.